+A hosted PBX is a PBX that is hosted in the cloud by a VoIP provider.
 A Private Branch Exchange (PBX) is hardware or software that divides phone lines into extensions for each employee to use.
 When someone calls a company’s main phone number, the PBX connects the call to the designated employee’s extension line.

 A hosted PBX differs from a traditional PBX in three ways:

 - A hosted PBX uses Internet phone service instead of traditional analog phone service.

 - A hosted PBX is “hosted” off-site by the service provider.
 There is very little to none in-house equipment for the company to maintain.

 - A hosted PBX translates all incoming and outbound calls into Internet calls, so both internal and external calls are cheap Internet calls.
 This makes a big difference on the monthly bill.

 Hosted PBXs are an increasingly popular choice for businesses.
 A hosted PBX systems provides all of the benefits of cheap VoIP phone service, which eliminating the hassle of in-house maintenance.
 As an added benefit, a hosted PBX's cloud-type technology is an excellent fit for companies with telecommuters.
 Employees can tap into the office phone's network from home or on the go.